Call for Participation: Learning from Authoritative Security Experiment Results (LASER) Workshop 2020

 Authors should address all the relevant aspects of their experimental approaches and methodologies.

-We also invite open participation by others interested in being part of and learning from such discussions.
-LASER will provide authors the opportunity to focus on the experimental aspects of their work, discuss and interact with other workshop participants, and potentially write new published papers that more fully cover the experimental aspects of their work.
+The LASER committee is not calling for papers at this time.
+Presentations of work will be by invitation, based on paper submissions to NDSS.
+LASER will provide authors the opportunity to focus on the experimental aspects of their work, discuss and interact with other workshop participants, and write new published papers that more fully cover the experimental aspects of their work.
+We invite open participation by others interested in being part of and learning from such discussions.
+To participate, simply register for the workshop.

 The workshop will be structured as a true “workshop” in the sense that it will focus on discussion and interaction around the topic of experimental methodologies, execution, and results with the goal of encouraging improvements in experimental science in cybersecurity research.
 Authors should be prepared to lead the group in a discussion of the experimental aspects of their work.
 Presentations are expected to be interactive with a substantial amount of time devoted to questions and discussion and should be structured accordingly.
 To promote a high level of interaction, attendance is limited.
 First preference is given to participating authors.
 Additional seats are available on a first-come first-served basis.

 Participants in the LASER Workshop will be strongly encouraged to write new papers on their experimental work.
 The papers will be published in post-workshop proceedings.
 The new papers will be driven and guided, in part, by the discussions and interactions, and possibly even new collaborations, forged at the workshop.

 Draft papers will be due approximately two months after the workshop.
 The program committee will review papers and provide notifications and feedback one month after submission.
 Final camera-ready papers will be due approximately one month later.